 Cat adoption fees include:

-Testing and treatment for internal or external parasites
+Treatment for internal and external parasites

 Microchipping

-Identification tags and break-away collar *
+Identification tags and collar*

 Follow-up visit at a participating veterinarian